Lyme Treatment for Kids: Pediatric Research Gap

 Can adult Lyme treatment guidelines be applied to children?

-They’re often extrapolated to children, but this approach has limitations.
-Children’s immune systems and physiology differ from adults, potentially affecting both disease course and treatment response.
+They are often extrapolated to children, but this approach has limitations.
+Children’s immune systems, nervous systems, and physiology differ from adults.

-What should parents do if their child doesn’t improve after standard treatment?
+What should parents do if their child does not improve after standard treatment?

 Seek evaluation from a clinician experienced with pediatric tick-borne illness who can assess for persistent infection, co-infections, or other factors—and who is willing to individualize care.